dalkilicyasin/MVVM-C-StoryBoard/README.md

 MVVM-C (Model-View-ViewModel-Coordinator) is a design pattern widely used in iOS/macOS development to achieve separation of concerns, modularity, and maintainability.
 Alamofire is a powerful Swift-based HTTP networking library for handling networking tasks in iOS/macOS applications.
 Integrating MVVM-C with Alamofire and Storyboard-based navigation allows for a structured and efficient development process.

+### Steps
+Firstly you need to create window from AppDelegate then remove SceneDelegate File.
+After go to Info file from target.
+Remove 'Application Scene Manifest'.
+Created window instance must be rootviewcontroller.
+You can check AppDelegate file in project and i shown below.

 ## Components

 ## Model